lindalaiho/Blog/_posts/2021-01-17-science-and-uncertainty.markdown

 ---
 layout: post
-title:  "Uncertainty and science: a personal battle"
+title:  "Science and uncertainty"
 date:   2021-01-17 15:57:01 +0300
 categories:
 ---

 _Disclaimer: a fair bit of navel-gazing ahead!_